-- \bullet Workers perceived to be Black, especially men, receive $\sim 32\%$ fewer reviews than other men.
+- Workers who are perceived to be Black, especially men, receive $\sim 32\%$ fewer reviews than other men.
 They also receive significantly lower rating scores.
-Only workers with no profile image receive lower ratings than Black workers on average. - Linguistic analysis shows that reviews for workers perceived to be Black women include significantly fewer positive adjectives, while reviews for Black workers in general use significantly more negative adjectives.

-Workers perceived to be Asian, especially men, receive significantly higher rating scores than other workers.
+Only workers with no profile image receive lower ratings than Black workers on average. - Linguistic analysis shows that reviews for workers perceived to be Black women include significantly fewer positive adjectives, while reviews for Black workers in general use significantly more negative adjectives. - Workers perceived to be Asian, especially men, receive significantly higher rating scores than other workers.

 Overall, these results are remarkable for their consistency.
-Even though TaskRabbit and Fiverr cater to different types of tasks (physical versus virtual), unfortunately, social feedback is biased against workers perceived to be Black on both platforms.
+Even though TaskRabbit and Fiverr cater to different types of tasks (physical versus virtual), unfortunately, social feedback is biased against Black workers on both platforms.
+Furthermore, it is important to note that customers do not meet workers in-person on Fiverr, so negative predispositions against Black workers are based purely on customer perception.

 In addition to examining social feedback, we also analyze gender and racial bias in the search algorithms used by TaskRabbit and Fiverr.
-We find that TaskRabbit's algorithm produces results that are significantly correlated with perceived race and gender, although the specific groups that are ranked lower change from city-to-city.
+We find that TaskRabbit's algorithm produces results that are significantly correlated with race and gender, although the specific groups that are ranked lower change from city-to-city.